Human capital –

 It is never too late to start inner work.

-I support, through training, mentoring and individual professional assessments, those who want to learn how to radiate, to know themselves better and to understand the keys to relational elegance.
+Among the services I provide, I guide individuals who want to learn how to radiate, deepen their self-knowledge, and understand the keys to relational elegance.

 For several years, I have also taught French elegance: the one that reaches divine grace, as described by Honoré de Balzac in his 1833 essay Traité de la vie élégante.